-Could it be - that when Mary said “I am the Immaculate Conception” she was, in a certain, sense speaking for all of us – the whole of humanity?
+Could it be - that when Mary said “I am the Immaculate Conception” she had an important message for all of us to ponder.

-Could it be: that this is humankind’s evolutionary journey – a journey we all make from original blessedness, through sinfulness of our own making, to transcendence into total unity with God?
+Could it be that this is humankind’s evolutionary journey – a journey we are all part of from original blessedness, through sinfulness of our own choosing, to transcendence into total unity with God?

-I have found it a fruitful exercise to ponder on what that moment was in my life and to share with others on their similar reflections.
+I have found it a fruitful exercise to ponder on what that moment of original sin was in my life and to share with others on their similar reflections.

 "Someday, after we have mastered the winds, the waves, the tides and gravity, we shall harness for God the energies of love.
 Then, for the second time in the history of the world, humankind will have discovered fire."

-We get inspiration for this journey into unity and wholeness from the lives of martyrs, saints and mystics and from the quiet joy and deep peace of many genuinely good people who cross our paths.
-We draw wisdom and insight through reflecting on Our Lady’s role in the life of Christ, revealed in the Gospels and in the interventions she has made on earth since rejoining her son in heaven.
+We draw wisdom and insight through reflecting on Our Lady’s role in the life of Christ revealed in the Gospels and in the interventions she has made on earth since rejoining her son in heaven.
 She is our hope and inspiration.

-Could it be then, that like Mary we were all conceived immaculate and our highest call, the business of our lives, is to choose total love.
-Unlike Mary, time and time again we make unloving choices, time and time again we repent and return to a merciful God who knows our struggles because he became one with us met us, in the woman at the well, the tax collector up the tree and the dying thief on the cross to name but a few.
+Could it be then, that like Mary, we were all conceived immaculate and our highest call, the business of our lives is to choose total love.
+Though time and time again we make unloving, selfish choices, time and time again we repent and return to a merciful God who knows our struggles because he became one with us, met us, in the woman at the well, the tax collector up the tree and the dying thief on the cross.
 He came among us and went before us to welcome us home at the last.

 ( Camilla Hunt)